ethereum/hive/docs/clients.md

 ### Environment

 Clients must support the following environment variables.
-The client's entry point script may map these to command line flags or use them generate a config file, for example.
+The client's entry point script may map these to command line flags or use them to generate a config file, for example.

 | Variable                   | Value         |                                                |
 |----------------------------|---------------|------------------------------------------------|